What is Rheumatoid Arthritis?

 - RA is a disease that generally progresses slowly, but the damage cannot be reversed once it occurs.

-Rheumatoid arthritis is caused by an abnormality in the immune system, but the exact cause of the autoimmune disease is unknown.
-Experts believe RA may be due to a combination of risk factors, such as:
+The exact cause of the autoimmune disease is unknown.
+However, what is known is that rheumatoid arthritis is caused by an abnormality in the immune system.
+In fact, experts believe RA may be due to a combination of risk factors, such as:

 - A person may be born with certain genes that make it more likely to develop rheumatoid arthritis.